College basketball stuck in holding pattern during pandemic | Times Leader

 In the four months since, the pandemic has ballooned as hot spots have popped up across the country.
 The sports world has started to come back to life in recent weeks, starting with NASCAR and the UFC.

-The other major sports followed, but the NCAA has about starting the fall sports seasons, including football.
+The other major sports followed, but the NCAA has delayed a decision about starting the fall sports seasons, including football.

 College basketball, as it stands now, is slated to begin on Nov.
 10. The NCAA initially looked at bumping up the start of the season to afford more scheduling wiggle room, but that was shelved as COVID-19 cases rose in dozens of states.